vchen3/cs111-final-project/README.md

 # cs111-final-project
 A short quiz- find out which Wellesley Computer Science professor you are most like!
+Ruh through “Final_Which CS Professor Are You Most Like.py” file.

-Implemented in Python.
+Implemented by Vivien Chen and Audrey Fok in Python.
 Fall 2014